fcgomes92/fab-flask-example/README.md

 # Fab Flask Example

-An example to deploy a Flask App usgin Fab.
+An example to deploy a Flask App usgin [Fabric](http://www.fabfile.org/).

+The application has just on simple app using [MUICSS](https://www.muicss.com).

-The app will run using nginx and gunicorn
+The app will run using nginx and uwsgi.

 TODO:

 - deploy with database
   - sqlite3
   - mysql
   - postgresql
-  - deploy options (probably args)
+- https support

+FIX:

+- wsgi init script is not working yet